lohitpt252003/DATA/scripts/README.md

 ### Output

 The script will print the progress of the validation, indicating whether each test passed or failed.
+For solution tests, it will also display the input, the actual output from the solution, and the expected output for each test case (including samples).
 If a test fails, the script will print the error message from the test and exit.
 If all tests pass, it will print a success message.

-## Individual Tests

-For more granular testing, you can run individual validation scripts for specific components of the problem data.
-These scripts are located in the `test/` subdirectory.

-For detailed instructions on how to run the individual tests, please refer to the [README.md in the test directory](./test/README.md).